aiven/aiven-docs/docs/platform/concepts/tax-information.md

 title: Tax information for Aiven services
 ---

-Aiven services are provided by Aiven Ltd, a private limited company incorporated in Finland but operating in various countries.
-None of our marketed prices include value-added or other taxes.
+Aiven services are provided by Aiven Ltd, a private limited company incorporated in Finland, but operating in various countries.
+None of Aiven's marketed prices include value-added or other taxes.

 ## Aiven's tax status